solid-stack-solutions/voycar-backend/README.md

 //Todo: list general conventions for development

 //Todo: helpful information and how-to's for development
-## Fix testcontainers when using wsl instead of Docker Desktop
+## Possible fix testcontainers when using wsl instead of Docker Desktop
+**This fix needs certain modifications in the App.cs.
+When working with other team-members who are on other platforms or use Docker Desktop instead of wls this fix will break their setup**

 Go into your wsl terminal and navigate to ` /etc/docker/`.
 Create a **daemon.json** (or modify if already existing) File with the following content:
 ```json